Compare ETS

 - “Monitoring and Reporting Regulation for maritime transport (2015/757)”

-MONITORING: Each installation, aircraft operator and maritime transport operator is required to have an emission monitoring plan, approved by a national competent authority.
-The deadline for submitting an emissions report is the end of March (for the preceding calendar year).
+MONITORING: Each installation, aircraft operator and shipping company is required to have an emission monitoring plan, approved by a national competent authority.

-REPORTING: Emission reports submitted annually using templates.
+REPORTING: Emission reports are submitted annually by the end of March for the preceding calendar year using templates.

 VERIFICATION: Emission reports are verified by independent accredited verifiers before the end of March of the following year.
 Once verified, operators must surrender the equivalent number of allowances by the end of September.
+Verifiers must be accredited by national accreditation bodies of Member States in accordance with the Accreditation and Verification Regulation (EU) 2018/2067, which is based on the ISO/IEC 17029 and ISO 14065 international standards for GHG validation and verification bodies.

-In addition to the detail set out here, a dedicated monitoring, reporting and verification framework for non-CO2 aviation effects is due to start from January 2025.
+In addition, a dedicated MRV framework for non-CO2 aviation effects has started to apply from January 2025.

-Regulated entities must pay an excess emissions penalty of EUR 100 (USD 108.13), adjusted for inflation, for each tCO2 emitted for which no allowance has been surrendered, in addition to buying and surrendering the equivalent number of allowances.
+Regulated entities must pay an excess emissions penalty of EUR 100 (USD 113), adjusted for inflation with 2013 as the base year, for each tCO2e emitted for which no allowance has been surrendered, in addition to buying and surrendering the equivalent number of allowances.
 The name of the non-compliant operator is also made public.
 Member States may enforce different penalties for other forms of non-compliance.

 Market Regulation